guarin/voting_behavior_analysis/README.md

 Part 2:

--   Visualization of general attendance compared to attendance to one's own party proposed votation

--   Visualization proportion of "yes" to one's own party proposed votation compared to rest of votations

-Part 3:

 -   Analyze political positions of politicians who later entered the federal council

 -   Determine ideal members of federal council as cluster means when performing k-means clustering with k=7.